 The brains behind BBLeap are Peter Millenaar, Rieks Kampman, and Martijn van Alphen.
-For years they have worked at Agrifac.
-Millenaar took a turn in 2018.
+Who worked together at a sprayer manufacturer together previously.
+Millenaar was also the owner and decided to take a turn in 2018.
 Van Alphen was CTO and decided to leave last year.
 ‘The new techniques are just too interesting’, he smiles.
+And ‘he wants them to get on the market’.
 Third founder Rieks Kampman is supporting the company with his developing skills from South Africa.

 The men started their plan a year ago: controlling the sprayer on plant level.
 They reached out to potato grower Jacob van den Borne in Reusel, the Netherlands.
 ‘We were looking for a farmer who knows his way around with high-

 resolution farming data so we could start working on plant level.”
 Millenaar explains.
 ‘That excludes most farmers, so he was the obvious guy to go to’.

 “Farming On Plant Level is the third revolution in agriculture”

 Peter: ‘After the introduction of fertilizer and plant breeding, we believe that farming on plant level is the next big step in agriculture.
 Farming on Plant Level is what it is all about.
 That is the reason we have founded a company.
 We focus on the system instead of the sprayer.
 Each sprayer manufacturer can become our customer, but the system is also directly available to farmers.’

 The Leapbox is the beating heart of the machine that controls the pulse width modulation (PWM) nozzles.
 While the first machine holds a nozzle distance of 50 cm, the LeapBox has no issues dealing with 25 cm, 5 cm, or any odd-sized nozzle distance.
 The maximum capacity the system controls goes up to 250 nozzles.
 With our technique we can our output every 25 cm regardless of your speed.